 Emesis may again be induced, followed by a dose of activated charcoal.
 Your dog may also be given drugs by intravenous drip to make her wee in an attempt to flush out the poisons and to encourage the kidneys to work.
 However, in extreme cases of grape and raisin poisoning, the dog’s kidneys may have already ceased to function.
 In these cases, dialysis is considered.

-If the dog’s kidneys have stopped working and dialysis is not a viable option your vet will recommend your having the dog put down.
+If the dog’s kidneys have stopped working and dialysis is not a viable option, your vet will recommend your having the dog humanely euthanized.

 The true prevention of such a sad outcome is of course to hide grapes from your dog or to keep them out of reach.
-Dogs will eat anything that can be eaten and will not care about the effect it has on their system.
-Unlike us they cannot reason that some things will hurt them more than others.
-Thus it is your responsibility as a dog owner, to make sure she doesn’t accidentally poison herself, and it should go without saying that you should under no circumstances feed your dog grapes.
+Dogs eat anything that can be eaten and will not care about the effect it has on their system.
+Unlike us, they cannot reason that some things will hurt them more than others.
+Thus it is our responsibility as dog owners, to make sure they don't accidentally poison themselves, and it should go without saying that you should under no circumstances feed your dog grapes.

 If you suspect your dog has eaten a grape, contact your veterinarian, then monitor her health closely, and be aware of what symptoms may be exhibited as time ticks on.
-A deterioration of her health due to poisoning will soon become apparent and it is then that you should act to save her life.
+A deterioration of her health due to poisoning will be apparent and you will need to act fast to save her life.